tirth2014/DSA-Python/Recursion & Backtracking/README.md

 3. **Combination Generation:**
    - Generating combinations of elements from a given set.
-   - Problems: Combinations, Combinations Sum III, Combination Sum IV.
+   - Problems: Combinations, Combinations Sum III, Combination Sum IV, Generate Parentheses

 4. **N-Queens:**
    - Placing N queens on an NxN chessboard such that no two queens threaten each other.